gokcesanmutlu/ShoppingCard/README.md

        the chart button will be inactive.

-     - When you add the product to the cart, the page will give you the amount of the product.
+     - When you add the product to the cart, the cart will give you the price of the product.

      - When you add more than one product, it will give you the total shopping amount.